 Around the world, the energy industry relies on 2,175,000 miles of pipeline.
 The US accounts for around 65% of this figure, with Russia and Canada also key contributors.
 In the UK alone there are around 171,000 miles of gas pipes, enough to encircle the Earth more than four times.

 'Energy' may be a staple in 21st century dictionaries but the term is derived from the Greek word 'energeia' which was created by Aristotle in 384 BC.
 While it has no direct translation in English, linguistic experts say the world 'energeia' describes a "state of being at work."

 While energy facts are typically associated with electricity and power, food is also a form of chemical energy that equips living organisms with the sustenance to grow, repair and reproduce.
 This chemical energy is generally measured in calories or joules.
 Energy is released into the body during digestion and converted into mechanical energy or heat.

 Wind turbines are lauded as an energy source of the future, with the enormous wings of a 2.5MW turbine generating enough electricity to power 1400 homes.
 This is enough to boil hundreds of thousands of kettles and make 230 million cups of tea, or power a household computer for more than 2000 years.

 The UK is currently powered by more than 10,000 wind turbines with a total capacity of 22 gigawatts.
 This makes the country one of the largest producers of wind power in the world.
 Many of Britain's turbines are built in China, where factories manufacture around two wind turbines every hour.

-As a dedicated energy supplier for SMEs, we work with all our customers to find the right balance, with a renewable power mix that’s completely tailored to you.
+As a dedicated energy supplier for SMEs, we work with all our customers to find a tariff tailored to you.
 To find out more, contact our team or get a free, no-obligation quote for your energy today.